 There are more than 30 miles of trails through a variety of ecosystems for hikers, bicyclists, and equestrians to explore.
 I would recommend starting at the visitors center to pick up trail maps and information on the plant and wildlife you might get the chance to spot on your journey.
 Included in the wildlife that calls Paynes Praire home is free-roaming American Bison and Wild Spanish Horses.

 A herd of Spanish Horses were reintroduced to Paynes Prairie in 1985 as a permanent display of living history.
-When the Spanish ranches were raided by the English in the early 1700’s all of their cattle and horses were left to roam free and when the Seminole Indians began moving down to Florida shortly thereafter, they found the the horses that the Spanish had left behind.
-The Spanish Horses that roam free within the preserve today are a living links to Florida’s Past.
+When the English raided the Spanish ranches in the early 1700s, all of their cattle and horses were left to roam free.
+When the Seminole Indians began moving down to Florida shortly thereafter, they found the horses that the Spanish had left behind.
+The Spanish Horses that roam free within the preserve today are a living link to Florida’s Past.

-Behind the visitor center is a prairie observation deck and a short trail that leads you to a 50 foot observation tower and John and I got a fantastic surprise when we started our visit at the visitor’s center!!
+Behind the visitor center is a prairie observation deck and a short trail that leads you to a 50-foot observation tower.
+John and I got a fantastic surprise when we started our visit at the visitor’s center!!
 A few of The wild Spanish Horses just happened to be hanging out right out back!!

-Believe it or not, American Bison are indeed native to Florida and were a part of the historical natural ecosystem of this area.
-Their population diminished long ago when hunted to extinction, however, in an attempt to restore the prairie back to its original State, the Florida Park Service reintroduced the Bison in 1975.
+Believe it or not, American Bison are indeed native to Florida and were a part of this area’s historical natural ecosystem.
+Their population diminished long ago when hunted to extinction; however, in an attempt to restore the prairie back to its original state, the Florida Park Service reintroduced the Bison in 1975.

-The Park Ranger told us that the herd can sometimes be hard to spot but occasionally roam near the visitor center, Cones’s Dike, the Platform at Alachua Lake or Bolen Bluff Trail.
+The Park Ranger told us that the herd could sometimes be hard to spot but occasionally roam near the visitor center, Cones’s Dike, the Platform at Alachua Lake, or Bolen Bluff Trail.

-One of the most surprisingly breathtaking sights for me was the water lilies in the naturally flooded plains of the prairie.
+One of the most surprisingly breathtaking sights for me was the water lilies in the prairie’s naturally flooded plains.
 Coming down out of the shaded wooded area of the Bolen Bluff Trail onto the bright sunshine of the lower Sunny Spur trail, my eyes were immediately focused on the contrasting endless sea of yellow.
 It was amazing and awe-inspiring, and I have no words for how the sudden blast of color that seemed to appear out of nowhere as we took the last turn of the trail onto the prairie below.